Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Modeling the crustal modes of neutron stars

 Whereas the oscillation frequency associated with the dynamical time of a NS is on the order of a few kHz, the QPO frequencies observed from magnetars range from tens of Hz to kHz.
 Therefore, theoretical identification of these frequencies, especially lower than $\sim 100$ Hz, is more difficult.
 The potential candidates may be crustal torsional modes or magnetic oscillations (or magneto-elastic oscillations).
-However, the magnetic (and also magneto-elastic) oscillations strongly depend on magnetic geometry and distribution of magnetic field strength inside the star~\citep{10.1093/mnras/sts721}, and also on how the magnetic fields are entangled~\citep[e.g.,][]{2016ApJ...823L...1L,2016ApJS..224....6L,2017APS..APR.Y4007B,2021MNRAS.504.5880B}, all of which are still quite uncertain.
+However, the magnetic (and also magneto-elastic) oscillations strongly depend on magnetic geometry and distribution of magnetic field strength inside the star~\citep{10.1093/mnras/sts721}, and also on how the magnetic fields are entangled~\citep[e.g.,][]{2016ApJ...823L...1L,2016ApJS..224....6L,2017APS..APR.Y4007B,2021MNRAS.504.5880B}, all of which are still quite uncertain, though such magnetic effects appear only if the field strength is significantly strong, as we discuss below.

-So, to avoid such uncertainties from the magnetic fields, we consider a simple description of crustal torsional oscillations without any magnetic effects in this study.
-We note that this assumption might be reasonable if the magnetic field is not extreme, because the modification of the frequencies of the crustal torsional oscillations becomes relevant for magnetic fields stronger than $\sim \mathrm{few} \times 10^{15}$~G \citep{10.1093/mnras/sty445,2019PhRvD.100d3017D,SKS23}.
-Torsional oscillations are axial-type oscillations, which do not involve radial motion.
-Namely, the shape of the star is not deformed by torsional oscillations.
+In order to avoid such uncertainties from the magnetic fields, we consider a simple description of crustal torsional oscillations without any magnetic effects in this study.
+We note that this assumption is reasonable if the magnetic field is not extremely high, because the modification of the frequencies of the crustal torsional oscillations is only significant for magnetic fields stronger than $\sim \mathrm{few} \times 10^{15}$~G \citep{10.1093/mnras/sty445,2019PhRvD.100d3017D,SKS23}.
+That is, even for magnetar field strengths $\sim 10^{15}$~G, magnetic field corrections may be neglected, especially given other modeling uncertainties.